An online guitar tuner is the easiest way to keep your instrument in tune.

 A chromatic tuner allows you to tune differently your guitar, as it includes all the 12 notes of the scale: C, C#, D, D# …

-Some guitarists like to have their tuner with them, as it’s often more accurate.
-On electric-acoustic guitars, especially recent ones, tuners could be integrated.
+On acoustic-electric guitars – especially if they’re recent – tuners can be integrated.
 And if not, you can buy one.
-It’s small, cheap, and useful.
+It’s small, cheap, and very useful.

-The Boss Tuner and Metronome TU-80 presented on the left is also a very good choice if you want to have both tools in a single device.
+The Boss Tuner And Metronome TU-80 presented above is also a very good choice if you want to have both tools in a single device.